Configuring Uno-Check

 You can use dotnet package search uno.check to search for the latest version of uno.check.

-In restricted environments, it may be required to run uno-check to determine what needs to be installed without privileges elevation.
+In restricted environments, it may be required to run uno-check to determine what needs to be installed without privileges elevation, without fixing the issues found.

 In order to do so, use the following command: